Review of Royal Canin Veterinary Diets Gastrointestinal Dry Dog Food

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With four notable exceptions…
+With 4 notable exceptions…

-In addition, this recipe contains fructooligosaccharide, an alternative sweetener1 probably used here as a prebiotic.
+Next, this recipe contains fructooligosaccharide, an alternative sweetener1 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Even though this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.
+So, to find out whether or not this dog food is appropriate for your particular pet, it’s important to consult your veterinarian.